Tillerson says he and Trump disagree over Iran nuclear deal

 "The greatest pressure we can put to bear on Iran to change the behavior is a collective pressure," he said.

-Reporting by Yeganeh Torbati; editing by Grant McCool
+Reporting by Yeganeh Torbati; Editing by Grant McCool and Bill Trott